Eigenoperator/MPM88_in_Warp/README.md

 # MPM88_in_Warp
-I try to replicate the Taichi MPM88 in NVIDIA Warp.
+I am trying to replicate the Taichi MPM88 in NVIDIA Warp.
 Just for practicing.